mirandaaochi/Customer-Segmentation-Insights-Dashboard/README.md

-# Customer Segmentation & Insights Dashboard for Techspace
+# Customer Segmentation & Insights Dashboard for TechSpace

 This was a project completed for Decision 522Q: Data Visualization as part of the Master of Quantitative Management: Business Analytics program at the Duke University Fuqua School of Business.